John Wesley Hardin vs "Wild Bill" Hickok -- The Gunfight That Never Happened

 Whatever I think of Hickok’s character, fact is he was a no none-sense lawmen who didn't take crap off anyone.
 And yes, that's one reason the town had very little trouble.
 Hickok's reputation was alone enough to keep things quiet.

 If Hardin, as Wesley Clements, wanted to stay out of sight and lay low and avoid arrest -- then why would he have drawn down on an infamous gunfighter like Wild Bill Hickok?
 It's said John Wesley Hardin met Hickok and used some sort of "Border Roll" or "Road Agent's Spin" fast draw to get the upper hand on Hickok.
 All Wild Bill was supposedly had done was take it in stride.
 That doesn't sound like Hickok.
 Not one bit.

-The "Road Agent's Spin," also known as the "Curly Bill spin" after Curly Bill Brocius, or the "Border Roll" was supposedly a fancy gunfighting maneuver first identified in the days of the Old West.
+The "Road Agent's Spin," also known as the "Curly Bill spin" after Curly Bill Brocius, or the "Border Roll" which supposedly was a fancy gunfighting maneuver first identified in the days of the Old West.
 Supposedly, it was utilized as a ruse when forced to surrender a side arm to an unfriendly party.

 Surrendering a loaded pistol calls for it to be handed over butt-first.
 And no, not upside down as some want to make-belief is true.
 Turning guns over to the law does not mean up-side down.
 It simply means surrendering your weapon butt first.
 Turning a weapon over to another person hasn't changed since the first man surrendered his weapon to someone else.